nazmul93-cyber/To-do_list_App/README.md

-# todo.app
+# To-do list App
-A todo list using php and mysql with pdo prepare method and a little bit of css all redone in oop and added login requirements.
+<p>A simple to-do list using raw php code and mysql with pdo prepare method and a little bit of css </p>
+<p>Updated with OOP and custom authentication</p>

 ![ERD](ERD%20and%20related%20screenshots/ERD%20todo.png)
 ![REG](ERD%20and%20related%20screenshots/register.png)